raphael-group/wext/README.md

 Before computing the weighted test, you need to process the input mutation data and generated permuted matrices.

 1. Process mutation data in MAF format with `process_mutations.py`.
 See [Process mutations](https://github.com/raphael-group/weighted-exclusivity-test/wiki/Process-mutations) on the wiki for details on usage and input.
-2. Generate permuted versions of the mutation data with `permute_matrix.py`.
-See [Permute mutation data](https://github.com/raphael-group/weighted-exclusivity-test/wiki/Permute-mutation-data) on the wiki for details on usage and input.
-3. Compute mutation probabilities using the permuted mutation data with `compute_mutation_probabilities.py`.
+2. Generate permuted versions of the mutation data -- fixing the number of mutations per gene and per patient/sample -- and compute mutation probabilities with `compute_mutation_probabilities.py`.
 See [Compute mutation probabilities](https://github.com/raphael-group/weighted-exclusivity-test/wiki/Compute-mutation-probabilities) on the wiki for details on usage and input.

 #### Computing the weighted test ####